 1. Drink With a Plastic Straw

-The cruise industry is doing a lot to reduce its environmental impact, and one thing that many cruise lines have done is a total ban on plastic straws.
+All cruise lines are doing a lot to reduce their environmental impact, and one thing that many have done is a total ban on plastic straws.

 Obviously, this change is part of a larger initiative to cut down on single-use plastics, which also includes eliminating plastic bottles and other disposable items.